Grand Ole Opry: Grand Ole Opry House

 Opening night was attended by sitting U.S. President Richard Nixon, who played a few songs on the piano.
 To carry on the tradition of the show's run at the Ryman, a six-foot circle of oak was cut from the corner of the Ryman's stage and inlaid into center stage at the new venue.
 Artists on stage usually stood on the circle as they performed, and most modern performers still follow this tradition.

 The theme park was closed and demolished following the 1997 season, but the Grand Ole Opry House remains in use.
 The immediate area around it was left intact, even throughout the construction of Opry Mills, which opened in May 2000.
 The outside was decorated with the commemorative plaques of country music Grammy winners, formerly of Opryland's StarWalk, until the display was retired, reconfigured, and moved downtown to become the Music City Walk of Fame in 2006.

 The Grand Ole Opry continues to be performed every Tuesday, Friday, Saturday, and occasionally Wednesday and Sunday at the Grand Ole Opry House.
 The site was added to the National Register of Historic Places on January 27, 2015.

 The Grand Ole Opry House was also the home of the Country Music Association Awards from 1974 to 2004, and hosted three weeks of tapings for the long-running game show Wheel of Fortune in 2003.
 The three weeks are: Country music stars week, Nashville week and sweethearts weeks.
 The venue has also been the site of the GMA Dove Awards on multiple occasions.

-On December 21, 2018, the backstage band room was officially named the Jimmy Capps Music Room in honor of Capps's 60th anniversary on the Opry.
+On December 21, 2018, the backstage band room of the Opry Band, which provides backing for visiting musicians, was officially named the Jimmy Capps Music Room in honor of Capps's 60th anniversary on the Opry.